Deferred Compensation Definition

 There is a various factor that affects the decision which can include countries economic situation, benefits extended by the government, prospective tax laws, etc.

-- Under non-qualified option there is no legal binding for the maximum contribution, so an individual can invest whatever amount he desires to in non-qualified plans.
+- Under non-qualified options, there is no legal binding for the maximum contribution, so an individual can invest whatever amount he desires in non-qualified plans.

-- The individual can have savings due to tax deferrals, i.e. if the expectation is that future income tax rates will be lower in comparison to the current tax rates one can invest in the non-qualified plans whereby the income is subject to tax on its actual receipt i.e. on retirement or another predetermined date.
+- The individual can have savings due to tax deferralsTax DeferralsDeferred Tax is the effect that occurs in a firm as a result of timing differences between the date when taxes are actually paid to tax authorities by the company and the date when such tax is accrued.
+Simply put, it is the difference in taxes that arises when taxes due in one of the accounting period are either not paid or overpaid., i.e., if the expectation is that future income tax rates will be lower in comparison to the current tax rates one can invest in the non-qualified plans whereby the income is subject to tax on its actual receipt, i.e., on retirement or another predetermined date.

-- Another advantage for employers is that they can retain the employees for a longer period by incentivizing them using deferral plans.
+- Another advantage for employers is that they can retain the employees for a more extended period by incentivizing them using deferral plans.

-- If a plan is selected whether qualified or non-qualified without proper planning there can be a possibility that there are not benefits turn out due to the wrong prediction of taxation aspects.
+- If a plan is selected, whether qualified or non-qualified without proper planning, there can be a possibility that there are not benefits that turn out due to the wrong prediction of taxation aspects.

 - The employees who don’t complete their tenure with the business generally forfeit their benefits.